Heini Wathén: Modeling career

 Heini Wathén signed with a modelling agency after winning several beauty pageants in Finland at 17 years old.
 She graduated from secondary school in 1975 and joined her sister in Paris as a model.
 She returned to Finland two years later to compete in the Miss Finland contest, but did not make it to the finals.

 During the Miss Finland contest, Wathén met Dodi Fayed, who was looking for new models in Finland.
 Fayed arranged for Wathén to model for Pierre Balmain's fashion house.

 Personal life

 In Paris, Dodi Fayed introduced Wathén to his father, Mohamed Al-Fayed, who began a relationship with her.
 Al-Fayed soon invited Wathén to live with him on Park Lane in London.
-The couple married in 1985, thus Heini Wathén-Fayed became a stepmother to Dodi Fayed.
+The couple married in 1985 and Heini became Dodi's stepmother.

 Wathén-Fayed had four children with Mohamed Al-Fayed.

-Wathén-Fayed and Al-Fayed lived in Surrey and at a mansion in Westend, Espoo, Finland.
-Al-Fayed died on 30 August 2023, at the age of 94 in London.
+The couple lived in Surrey and at a mansion in Westend, Espoo, Finland.
+Al-Fayed died in August 2023, at the age of 94 in London.